mpytlik-intel/edge-ai-suites/manufacturing-ai-suite/industrial-edge-insights-vision/apps/worker-safety-gear-detection/docs/user-guide/get-started.md

     Posting payload to REST server at http://10.223.23.156:8080/pipelines/user_defined_pipelines/worker_safety_gear_detection Payload for pipeline 'worker_safety_gear_detection' posted successfully.
 Response: "784b87b45d1511f08ab0da88aa49c01e"
     ```

     NOTE: This would start the pipeline.
 We can view the inference stream on WebRTC by opening a browser and navigating to below url

     ```
     http://<HOST_IP>:8889/worker_safety/
     ```

-8. Get status of pipeline instance(s) running.
+8. Get the status of running pipeline instance(s).

-    ```sh
+    ```bash
     ./sample_status.sh
     ```

-    This command lists status of pipeline instances launched during the lifetime of sample application.
+    This command lists the statuses of pipeline instances launched during the lifetime of sample application.

     Output:

-    ```sh
+    ```bash
     # Example output for Worker Safety gear detection
     Environment variables loaded from [WORKDIR]/manufacturing-ai-suite/industrial-edge-insights-vision/.env
     Running sample app: worker-safety-gear-detection